EDCD/EDDN/schemas/README-EDDN-schemas.md

 You MUST also utilise these test forms of the schemas when first testing your code.

-There might also be a beta.eddn.edcd.io, or dev.eddn.edcd.io, service available from time to time as necessary, e.g. for testing new schemas or changes to existing ones.
-Ask on the `#eddn` channel of the EDCD Discord (see https://edcd.github.io/ for an invite link).
+As well as the Live service there are also `beta` and `dev` [endpoints](../README.md#eddn-endpoints) which might be available from time to time as necessary, e.g. for testing new schemas or changes to existing ones.
+Ask on the `#eddn` channel of the
+[EDCD Discord](https://edcd.github.io/) (check at the bottom for the invite link).

 Alternatively you could attempt
 [running your own test instance of EDDN](../docs/Running-this-software.md).